Benjamin Franklin's phonetic alphabet: The alphabet

-/ɔː/...../ʌ/...../ŋ/...../ð/...../θ/...../ʃ/: the phonemes immediately above provide the sounds in IPA of the extra symbols (above them) which Franklin devised for his phonetic alphabet.
+From left to right, the extra symbols Franklin devised representing /ɔː/, /ʌ/, /ŋ/, /ð/, /θ/ and /ʃ/ respectively.

 Sample text in Franklin's phonetic alphabet from a letter to Franklin.
 The text reads: "Kensington, 26 September, 1768.
 Dear Sir, I have transcribed your alphabet, etc., which I think might be of service to those, who wish to acquire an accurate pronunciation, if that could be fixed; but I see many inconveniences, as well as difficulties, that would attend the bringing your letters and orthography into common use.
 All our etymologies would be lost, consequently we could not ascertain the meaning of many words; the distinction, too, between words of different meaning and similar sound would be useless, unless we living writers publish new editions.
 In short I believe we must let people spell on in their old way, and (as we find it easiest) do the same ourselves."